-Sr. No. Observations/ remarks of the Practicing Company Secretary, in previous reports Observations made in the Secretarial Compliance Report for the year ended 31 st March, 2021 Actions taken by the Listed Entity, if any Comments of the Practicing Company Secretary on the actions taken by the listed entity 1.
-(LODR) Regulations, There was noncompliance of the requirements during the period of 1 st April, 2020 to 9 th November, 2020.
-2. Regulations, 2015, the Company is required to appoint Qualified Company Secretary as Company Secretary and The Companies Act, 2013 provides for maximum period of 6 months to fill up the casual vacancy caused in the position of the Company Secretary and Compliance Officer.
-Whereas the Company has appointed new Company Secretary with effect from 1 st December, 2020, resulting into delay in appointment beyond prescribed/permissible period of 6 months. appointed Company Secretary and Compliance Officer The Company has paid the penalty under protest.
+Sr. No. Observations/ remarks of the Practicing Company Secretary, in previous reports Observations made in the Secretarial Compliance Report for the year ended 31st March, 2021 Actions taken by the Listed Entity, if any Comments of the Practicing Company Secretary on the actions taken by the listed entity 1.
+(LODR) Regulations, - 2.
+Regulations, 2015, the Company is required to appoint Qualified Company Secretary as Company Secretary and The Companies Act, 2013 provides for maximum period of 6 months to fill up the casual vacancy caused in the position of the Company Secretary and Compliance Officer.
+Whereas the Company has appointed new Company Secretary with effect from 1st December, 2020, resulting into delay in appointment beyond prescribed/permissible period of 6 months. appointed Company Secretary and Compliance Officer with effect from 1st The Company has paid the penalty under protest.